 It’s hard to rest and enjoy our homes with our loved ones when it’s dirty and unkempt.

-I am finding that keeping my home has become an act of discipline not only for myself, but for my children.
+I am finding that keeping my home has become an act of discipline not only for myself but for my children.
 We are learning together to do those things that must be done.
-If we don’t all work together we won’t be able to enjoy the basic things in life like clean clothes, dishes and a comfortable living space.
+If we don’t all work together we won’t be able to enjoy the basic things in life like clean clothes, dishes, and comfortable living space.

 7 Ways to Get Motivated to Start Cleaning